riok/mapperly/docs/docs/getting-started/faq.md

 ## Everything is configured correctly and dotnet build works, but the IDE shows the error "[Mapper method] must have an implementation part because it has accessibility modifiers"

+Make sure your project meets the [requirements](../intro.md#requirements).
-Try to rebuild the solution or restart the IDE.
-This is a bug of the IDE.
+Try rebuilding the solution or restarting the IDE.
+This is a bug in the IDE.

 ## My advanced use case isn't supported by Mapperly or needs lots of configuration.
 What should I do?